-Employer Sponsored Visa Overview
+Employer Sponsored Visa Australia

 Australia Employer Sponsored Visas allow skilled workers to live and work in Australia through sponsorship from an approved Australian employer.
 These visas are designed for individuals who have the required qualifications, work experience, and skills needed to fill labor shortages in Australia.
-Employer sponsored visas can provide temporary work opportunities as well as pathways to permanent residency, depending on the visa subclass and eligibility criteria.
-Applicants must usually have a job offer from an Australian employer willing to sponsor them.

 Employer Sponsored Visa Categories